The Italian Connection

 One evening in January 1983, while cleaning the room after a party with friends, I decided to listen to some music; I turned on my stereo system (the tuner was permanently fixed on 101 FM) the station was RMI but strange enough the music was not the typical "funky/black" one, it was more pop/easy listening and suddenly a voice in English announcing "This is World Music Radio - WMR".

 I immediately started to record on cassette and stayed for hours listening to the program.
-The next day I called Rino and asked for information about WMR, the answer was: "it is a Dutch radio station of which we broadcast programs at night on medium and short waves, but since we are missing a direct connection between the studios in Milan and the transmitting site of Zinasco, we use the FM frequency to repeat the signal.”
+The next day I called Rino and asked for information about WMR, the answer was: "it is a Dutch radio whose nightly programs we broadcast on medium and short waves, but since there is no direct link between the studios in Milan and the transmitting site in Zinasco, we use the FM frequency to relay the signal.”
 In the following days I continued to listen to World Music Radio programs via RMI and my interest in WMR just grew exponentially.

 In March 1983, I decided to write a letter to WMR and with Paolo’s help in the English language, we asked for more information about the station and its programs.
 A few weeks later I received a reply from Robin J. King who, in addition to providing all the requested information, asked if we had any shortwave plans for our little FM station.